Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Proposed Algorithm

-For Statement 3), since any stable closed-loop system corresponds to a finite cost and the cost is monotonically decreasing during iterations according to Statement 1), it is trivial to conclude that the closed-loop stability is preserved as long as any initial control gain stabilizes the closed-loop system.
+with $D \in \Phi$, i.e. $G D H=0$.
+From \eqref{eq:KKT1} and \eqref{eq:KKT2}, it is easy to observe that if $\|D\|_F=0$, the original problem is equivalent to the projection problem with $\Gamma=-\Lambda$.
+Hence, if $\|D\|_F= 0$, KKT conditions of optimization problem \eqref{eq:opt2} are equivalent to those of \eqref{eq:opt3}.
+Similar results apply to the case with multiple constraints, where the algorithm locally converges to $\epsilon$-optimality in finite time.
+For Statement $(ii)$, the projection gradient satisfies the structural constraint in each iteration, i.e. $C(D_{i^*})=0$.
+Hence, $C(\alpha D_{i^*})=0$.
+Since ${K}_{i^*}={K}_{i^*-1}-\alpha D_{i^*}$, if $C({K}_{i^*-1})=0$, then $C({K}_{i^*})=0$.
+Therefore, if $\exists K_{0} \in \mathbb{R}^{m\times n}$ such that $C({K}_{0})=0$, then $C({K}_{i^*})=0$, $\forall i^*=1,2, \ldots ,N^*$.
+For Statement $(iii)$, since any stable closed-loop system corresponds to a finite cost and the cost is monotonically decreasing during iterations according to Statement $(i)$, it is trivial to conclude that the closed-loop stability is preserved as long as any initial control gain stabilizes the closed-loop system.
 This completes the proof of Theorem~\ref{property}. { }